Published on January 21st, 2014 | by Robyn Purchia1

 The Arabic word khalifa means successor.
 The appointment of people as khalifa is the sacred duty God has bestowed upon the human race.
 The khalifa is answerable for their actions and for the way in which they use or abuse the trust of Allah.

-Once again, this notion is like notions in Judaism and Christianity.
-In Judaism, Tikkun Ha-Olam is a notion that humanity must restore and redeem a broken world.
+This notion is like notions in Judaism and Christianity.
+In Judaism, Tikkun Ha-Olam is a notion that humanity has a responsibility to restore and redeem a broken world.
 Similarly, Christians are called on to deliver creation from sin by resurrecting and improving it.

 An examination of Islamic environmental principles proves – yet again – that our tie to nature has always been spiritual.